The Quail As A Species

 Blue Scale Quail

-The breeds that I have just discussed are the most common of Quail that are kept in captivity.
-They can be a fun species of poultry to keep.
+The species that I have just discussed are the most common of Quail that are kept in captivity.
+They can be a fun type of poultry to keep.
 If you keep them properly, they can thrive for years and give you healthy meat, eggs or just plain enjoyment!

 If you are looking for a fun colorful house pet, then go with the Button Quail.